-Barry: What was it that made you really decide or what was the moment?
-What was the breakthrough?
+Barry: But what was it that made you really decide?
+What was the moment, what was the breakthrough?

 Greta: Magical day.
-I was directing prom because we all wore prom dresses and-
+Oh, directing prom.
+Because we all wore prom dresses.

-Barry: I was going to say I know from behind the scene skills that you also wore prom dress.
+Barry: I was going to say, I know from behind-the-scenes stills that you also wore a prom dress that day.

 Greta: So classy.

-Barry: Then, if you don't mind, what was your worst day on set?
+Barry: And then if you don't mind, what was your worst day on set?

-Barry: Well, and as an actor you know what that's like.
+Barry: And as an actor, you know what that's like.
 So you're like, "I know that this giving should happen."
-There was a day on this film that we just wrapped that, because I'm freshly in the edit, and I walk in every day and I know the scene and I remember the day, I remember being on set.
-It was the same thing.
-I just couldn't give the crew what they needed to-- What that feels like to me is just this responsibility that we have.
-Part of that responsibility is about creating the work, of course, but it's also about creating the space in this atmosphere where people feel comfortable to ally with us in creating this thing.
+There was a day on this film that we just wrapped, that—because I'm freshly in the edit, and I walk in every day, and I know the scene, and I remember the day, I remember being on set.
+And it was the same thing.
+I just couldn't give the crew what they needed.
+And what that feels like to me is just this responsibility that we have, and part of that responsibility's about creating the work, of course.
+But it's also about creating the space and this atmosphere where people feel comfortable to ally with us in creating these things.
 Mom, I hear you moving back there.
-Are we-
+Are we wrapped?

 Greta: Are we done?